South Kilkenny

-Boundaries and boundary changes
+Boundaries

 This county constituency comprised the southern part of County Kilkenny.
 From 1885 to 1922 it returned one Member of Parliament.
-It was redrawn in 1918 as a result of the abolition of the Kilkenny City constituency and the transfer of part of the town of New Ross to County Wexford and the transfer of the Kilculliheen area to County Kilkenny from Waterford city under the 1898 Local Government Act.
+It was redrawn in 1918, taking into account the abolition of Kilkenny City as a parliamentary borough, the transfer of part of the town of New Ross to County Wexford, and the transfer of the Kilculliheen area to County Kilkenny from Waterford city following the Local Government (Ireland) Act 1898.

 1885–1918: The baronies of Callan, Ida, Iverk and Knocktopher, and that part of the barony of Gowran contained within the parishes of Ballylinch, Columbkille, Famma, Graiguenamanagh, Inistioge, Jerpoint Abbey, Jerpoint West, Kilfane, Pleberstown, Thomastown and Ullard.

 1918–1922: The rural districts of Callan, Carrick-on-Suir No. 3, Ida, Thomastown and Waterford No. 2.

 Before the 1885 United Kingdom general election the area was part of the County Kilkenny constituency.
 The constituency ceased to be entitled to be represented in the UK House of Commons on the dissolution of 26 October 1922, shortly before the Irish Free State came into legal existence on 6 December 1922.